eGovStack/core-services/egov-user/README.md

 The egov-user service is core service used to store and retrieve user data information and provide authentication.

 ### Functionality
-- store, update and search user data
+- Store, update and search user data
-- provide authentication
+- Provide authentication
-- provide login,logout functionality into DIGIT platform
+- Provide login,logout functionality into DIGIT platform
-- store user data PIIs in encrypted form
+- Store user data PIIs in encrypted form

 ### Project Structure